SCENE 01 / VISUAL EFFECTS COMPOSITING

 Our team delivers visual effects compositing for South African productions through VFX studios in Cape Town and Johannesburg, integrating live-action plates with CGI, set extensions and digital elements.

 Here is how this works in practice.
-Our team sets up visual effects compositing across South Africa's established post community, with VFX studios in Cape Town and Johannesburg layering live-action plates, CGI, matte paintings and digital elements into seamless final frames.
+Our team sets up visual effects compositing across South Africa's set up post community, with VFX studios in Cape Town and Johannesburg layering live-action plates, CGI, matte paintings and digital elements into seamless final frames.
 The work covers green-screen keying with precise edge and spill control, 2D and 3D tracking, set extension and environment integration, and the colour, lighting and grain matching that makes a composite indistinguishable from photographed footage.

 Here is the short of it.
 Our compositors work in Nuke for feature and television finishing and across Fusion, Flame and After Effects where a pipeline calls for it, handling formats from HD through 8K, RAW sources and HDR workflows.
-We manage shot turnover, review sessions and final delivery so the production stays in control of every composite.
+We manage shot turnover, review sessions and final delivery so the production stays in control of each composite.
 Reviews run on SAST (UTC+2), overlapping the European working day so supervisors can attend dailies remotely.
-All work is documented to support DTIC qualifying-expenditure records where compositing is completed in South Africa.
+All work is logged to support DTIC qualifying-expenditure records where compositing is completed in South Africa.
 The favourable rand exchange rate makes feature-grade VFX materially cheaper than European or North American studios.

 Here is the breakdown.
 South Africa has a tested, worldwide recognised visual-effects heritage.
 Neill Blomkamp's 'District 9', shot in Johannesburg, brought ambitious creature and environment compositing into Oscar-nominated feature work and put the country's VFX skill on the global map.
-That foundation underpins an established VFX sector that has since serviced global features and series including 'The Woman King' and shows produced at Cape Town Film Studios such as 'Black Sails' and 'Raised by Wolves'.
+That foundation underpins a set up VFX sector that has since serviced global features and series including 'The Woman King' and shows produced at Cape Town Film Studios such as 'Black Sails' and 'Raised by Wolves'.
 The DTIC production rebates carries a specific uplift for post-prod completed in South Africa.
 This has drawn compositing and finishing work to studios in Cape Town and Johannesburg.

 FAQ